 What Works for Women at Work

 An essential resource for any working woman, What Works for Women at Work is a comprehensive and insightful guide for mastering office politics as a woman.
 Authored by Joan C. Williams, one of the nation’s most-cited experts on women and work, and her daughter, writer Rachel Dempsey, this unique book offers a multi-generational perspective on the realities of today’s workplace.
 Often women receive the message that they have only themselves to blame for failing to get ahead: —Negotiate more! –Stop being such a wimp! –Stop being such a witch!
 What Works for Women at Work tells women it’s not their fault.
 The simple fact is that office politics often benefit men over women.
 Visit book website.

 Double Jeopardy?: How Gender Bias Differs by Race

-In this report Joan Williams presents her research on how the experience of gender bias differs by race.
+In this report, Joan Williams presents her research on how the experience of gender bias differs by race.
 Williams began from a literature review of 35 years of experimental social psychology studies and developed an interview protocol with which her team interviewed 60 women of color of color in science.
 One hundred percent of the scientists reported experiences of gender bias—but their experiences differed.
 Women of each racial group experience gender bias in patterned ways that have never before been explored.
-Just one example: Women from every group report having provide more evidence of competence than men in order to be perceived as equally competent, but black women (alone) report feeling they can never make a single mistake.
-This “double jeopardy” of race and gender is found in all of the four basic patterns of bias and can add an additional layer of complexity as women of color navigate professional situations.
-Report to be published in the Summer 2014.
+Just one example: Women from every group report having to provide more evidence of competence than men in order to be perceived as equally competent, but black women (alone) report feeling they can never make a single mistake.
+This “double jeopardy” of race and gender is found in all of the four basic patterns of bias and can add an additional layer of complexity as women of color navigate professional situations..